 There are only a few true reserve funding calculation methods used by reserve analysis firms.
 Some articles in trade publications seem to indicate that there are dozens of "unique" and different reserve calculation methods (i.e. component, cash flow, pooling, front-loading, splitting, etc.).
-Most "unique" calculation methods are actually hybrid derivatives of either the component method (Full Funding) or the cash flow method (Baseline Funding).
+Most "unique" calculation methods are actually hybrid derivatives of either the Full Funding (Component) method or the Baseline Funding method.